pdebelak/gofl/README.md

 ## Run tests

-Run `rake` to run ruby specs.
-I tried to decouple as many of the specs as reasonable from the database and rails in general.
+Run `rake` to run all ruby and javascript tests.
+I tried to decouple as many of the tests as reasonable from the database and rails in general.
+You can run those specs only with `rake test:fast`.

-Run `rake test:js` to open [jasmine](http://jasmine.github.io/) specs in browser.

-## Plans

-1. Default starting configurations
-2. Save starting configurations
+Run `rake test:js` to run just javascript specs in console by themselves.
+If you want to see the specs in the browser (the console error messages aren't too helpful), you can run `rake test:browser_js`.